 Use this “Green Bottle” chart from “Worts and Cunning” to help you figure out on which end of the scale you should be paying (click to enlarge):

 The Unitarian Church of Vancouver intends to be inclusive and accessible to everyone.
-If the lowest end of the camp fee still presents a barrier to your participation or if you need an adjustment for more than one child we provide camperships which may include before and after care, public transportation, and lunch.
+If the lowest end of the camp fee still presents a barrier to your participation we provide camperships.
+A campership may include before and after care, public transportation, and lunch if requested.
 Applications will be processed on an ongoing, first-come, first-served basis as long as funds are available.
 A deposit in good faith of an amount you can afford is requested to hold your spot.
 The deposit will be refunded if available campership funds do not meet your needs and you decide to release the spot.
 Once you accept the campership, the deposit is nonrefundable.

 Donations to our Campership Fund are tax deductible and ensure that all children are able to attend camp with us, regardless of their family’s financial situation.
 Click the link above to send a secure donation by credit or debit card.
 Cheque donations to The Unitarian Church of Vancouver with “HP Summer Camp Donation” in the memo can be submitted using the Sunday morning donation envelopes or mailed to:

 Cancellation and Refund Policy

 All requests for refunds must be submitted to the Program Director, by e-mail (firstname.lastname@example.org).
 Requests for refunds receive a full refund less a 15% administrative fee per registrant.
 If less than one week’s notice is given 50% of the fee will be refunded.
 If notice is given on or after the start date of the program, no refund will be given.